PokorintaLaboratory/Pokorinta-NT_KYOTO_2025/README.md

 ### Overview
 This repository contains the program for All-in Cajon "Pokorinta" exhibited at NT Kyoto 2025.

-- **All-in Cajon "Pokorinta" is an automatic rhythm machine shaped like a cajon.** Inside the body are instruments such as tambourines and cymbals, which are rhythmically struck by seven solenoids to create pleasant rhythms.
+**All-in Cajon "Pokorinta" is an automatic rhythm machine shaped like a cajon.**
-  - The circuit and program can drive up to 8 solenoids, but only 7 are actually installed in Pokorinta.
+Inside the box are instruments such as tambourines and cymbals.
+Despite its compact body, it can produce a variety of sounds like a drum set.
+Seven electronically controlled solenoids rhythmically strike these instruments to create pleasant rhythms.
+Both the instruments and the control system are integrated into a single enclosure, which is why it is called "All-in Cajon."

+**Features:**
-- Pressing the button attached to the main unit starts the performance.
+- Pressing the button on the main unit starts the performance.
 - Performance data uses MIDI files stored on an SD card.
-The data from the drum channel (9) is read, and each drum instrument is mapped to the solenoids of Pokorinta for playback.
+The data from drum channel (9) is read, and each drum instrument is mapped to Pokorinta's solenoids for playback.

 **Demo Video:**
 [Playing 'Senbonzakura' on Pokorinta Cajon @NT Kyoto 2025](https://youtu.be/M3PQvyEZkvs?si=6jQbiOPsckav4VGM)